Weight Decay Improves Language Model Plasticity: Weight decay Improves Language Model Plasticity

 \subsection{The relationship between pretraining loss and downstream performance}

 Following the findings from the previous sections, we now investigate whether a model's pretraining performance is predictive of its downstream performance.
-We examine the pretraining validation cross-entropy loss of the pretrained models (from Section~\ref{subsec:exps-wd-ptloss}) and their accuracy on tasks after fine-tuning (measured in Section~\ref{subsec:exps-wd-plasticity}).
+We examine the pretraining validation cross-entropy loss of the pretrained models (from Section~\ref{subsec:exps-wd-ptloss}) and their downstream accuracy on CoT reasoning tasks after fine-tuning (from Section~\ref{subsec:exps-wd-plasticity}).
 The relationship between these two variables is plotted in Figure~\ref{fig:pt-loss-vs-ft-perf}.